kylebelanger/range.js/readme.md

 # Range.js

-JavaScript library to resize, reduce, or change ranges of DOM elements using the HTML5 `<input type="range">` element
+JavaScript library to resize, reduce, or change ranges of DOM elements using the HTML5 `<input type="range">` element.

 ## Usage: